 Helping people understand each other better is my thing.
 I have accompanied communities experiencing violent conflict in the Middle East and Latin America, coordinated advocacy strategies in Washington, produced content to bridge cultures, and created courses in peace studies.
 I teach, encourage, and strategize with people to break through social misperceptions and change harmful systems.

 What I'm good at:

-I teach foundational concepts in conflict resolution and social change informed by years of hands-on experience in grassroots communities and policy advocacy.
+I practice foundational strategies of conflict resolution and social change informed by years of hands-on experience in grassroots communities and policy advocacy.